-- You’re not linking to the original source, which is sloppy journalism.
+- The statistics mentioned aren’t necessarily from the original source.
+Not linking to the original source is sloppy journalism.

-This section is a list of 50 links divided among ten different domains.
-There’s no suggestion of what anchor text to use, leaving it wide open to interpretation.
-Once again, the risk is that you link out to SERP competitors using highly relevant anchor text.
+Once again, the risk is that your writer uses these references to link out to SERP competitors using highly relevant anchor text.
 This is still a big mistake!

 MarketMuse Content Brief